What Should I Feed My Puppy? A Puppy Food Breakdown

 For most adult dogs, the ratio of calcium to phosphorus, according to AAFCO standards, is 1:1, but in puppies, that balance should be slightly altered to ~1.2-1.4:1.
 Phosphorus is abundantly sourced in meat, so meat-rich or high protein diets often require a higher calcium content to maintain an appropriate ratio.

+Where those calories are coming from is important, too.
 Calories should be sourced from meats and fats to help build muscle mass and to provide energy for the brain.
-Carbohydrates provide energy to the body for activity but should not be a significant source of the diet.
+Carbohydrates provide energy to the body for activity but do not need to be a significant source of the diet.

-Foods with a moderate level of whole grains or low glycemic legumes will provide better energy than quick sugary ingredients like corn or rice,
+Foods with a moderate level of whole grains and/or low glycemic legumes will provide better energy than quick sugary ingredients like corn or rice.

 Do I Have to Feed Puppy Food?